Mitaka, Tokyo: Climate

-Mitaka has a Humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light to no snowfall.
+Mitaka has a humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light to no snowfall.
 The average annual temperature in Mitaka is 14.5 °C. The average annual rainfall is 1647 mm with September as the wettest month.
 The temperatures are highest on average in August, at around 26.0 °C, and lowest in January, at around 3.1 °C.

 Demographics

-Per Japanese census data, the population of Musashino increased rapidly in the 1950s and 1960s.
+Per Japanese census data, the population of Mitaka increased rapidly in the 1950s and 1960s.
 In 1994 there were 2,585 foreign residents in Mitaka, including 726 from North and South Korea, 713 from China, 441 from the United States, 114 from the Philippines, and 108 from the United Kingdom.
 Of all municipalities in Japan, Mitaka had the highest proportion of Chinese returnees.